Exclusive - CVC in lead to buy Epicor for more than $3 billion: sources

-NEW YORK Private equity firm CVC Capital Partners Ltd has emerged as the front runner to acquire Epicor Software Corp in a deal that could value the business software company at more than $3 billion, including debt, according to people familiar with the matter.
+NEW YORK Private equity firm CVC Capital Partners Ltd has emerged as the front runner to acquire Epicor Software Corp in a deal that could value the business software company at more than $3 billion (£1.77 billion), including debt, according to people familiar with the matter.

 CVC has so far prevailed over other buyout firms in the auction for Epicor, which is currently owned by private equity firm Apax Partners LLP, the people said on Monday.

-Negotiations between CVC and Apax are ongoing and have not yet been finalized, the people said.
+Negotiations between CVC and Apax are ongoing and have not yet been finalised, the people said.
 They asked not to be identified because the talks are private.

 CVC and Apax declined to comment, while Epicor did not respond to a request for comment.